trader-xyz/nft-swap-sdk/README.md

 - Live order status
 - Order event streaming via websockets

-If you have feature requests, reach out in our Discord.
+If you have feature requests, reach out in our [Discord](https://discord.gg/GCf5rSX6).

 We want to make this library a one-stop shop for all your NFT swapping needs.

-- We're also moving off of `@0x/*` libraries due to the payload size of these packages.